braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 ---

-# Creating a Push Message
+# Creating a push message

 > Push notifications are wonderful for time-sensitive calls to action, as well as re-engaging users who haven't come into the app in a while. <br><br> Successful push campaigns drive the user directly to content and demonstrate the value of your app.

 _To see examples of push notifications, check out our [Case Studies][8]._

-## Step 1: Create a New Push Campaign {#create-new-campaign-push}
+## Step 1: create a new push campaign {#create-new-campaign-push}

 ![Create new push campaign][1]{: style="float:right;max-width:25%;margin-left:15px;"}

 Navigate to the **Campaigns** page and create a new push campaign.
 Click __Create Campaign__ and select __Push Notification__.
 Or, if you want to include multiple channels in addition to Push, select **Multichannel Campaign**.

-## Step 2a: Name Your Campaign, Choose Messaging Types, and Compose your Message
+## Step 2a: name your campaign, choose messaging types, and compose your message

 Give your campaign a name and select the platform you want to target.
 For multichannel campaigns, click **Add Messaging Channel** to add additional push platforms.